sbaack/sbaack.github.io/content/pages/publications.md

 Baack, S. (2013). _A New Style of News Reporting.
 Wikileaks and Data-driven Journalism_.
 In B. Rambatan & J. Johanssen (Eds.), Cyborg subjects: discourses on digital culture (pp. 113–122).
 [S.l.]: CreateSpace Independent Publishing Platform. <https://nbn-resolving.org/urn:nbn:de:0168-ssoar-400253>

 ### Other publications (selection)

+Baack, S. (2023). _The human decisions that shape generative AI: Who is accountable for what?_ Mozilla Foundation Blog. <https://foundation.mozilla.org/en/blog/the-human-decisions-that-shape-generative-ai-who-is-accountable-for-what/>

 Baack, S. (2016). _What big data leaks tell us about the future of journalism and its past_.
 Internet Policy Review. <https://policyreview.info/articles/news/what-big-data-leaks-tell-us-about-future-journalism-and-its-past/413>